shkakbar/Portfolio/AirBnB - Stockholm/README.md

 AirBNB - Sweden.ipynb ==> Notebook to investigate trends of bookings on Airbnb Stockholm, Sweden listings.csv ==> Raw data downloaded from AirBnB site.

-Motivation

-As part of Udacity Nano Data Science program, working on a portfolio project

 Creator